 Special enzymatic cleaners can effectively eliminate pet odors (including urine).
 But be sure to keep your pets away from any cleaning product while using them.
 Thoroughly clean the room, wash soft furnishings, and remove all pet-related items.

-6. Make The Room Less Cat Friendly
+6. Make the Room Less Cat Friendly

 Make the forbidden room less enticing by blocking hiding places and using smells cats dislike.